Los Angeles Sex Crimes Attorney

 - Penal Code Section 261.5 – Statutory Rape

-- Penal Code Section 290 – Failure to Register as Sex Offender
+- Penal Code Section 290 – Failure to Register as a Sex Offender

 - Penal Code Section 236.1 – Human Trafficking